3.3 Airflow infrastructure

 In a production ready deployment of Airflow the executor pushes the task execution to separate worker instances that run the tasks.
 This allows for different setups such as a Celery-like executors or an executor based on Kubernetes.
 The benefit of a distributed deployment is its reliability and availability, as it is possible to have many workers in different places (for example using separate virtual machines, or multiple kubernetes pods).
 It is further possibility to run tasks on different instances based on their needs, for example to run the training step of a machine learning model on a GPU node.

-• The SequentialExecutor is the default executor in Airflow.
-This executor only runs one task instance at a time and should therefore not used in a production use case.
+is the default executor in Airflow.
+This executor only runs one task instance at a time and should therefore not used in a production use case. - The

-• The LocalExecutorexecutes each task in a separate process on a single machine.
+executes each task in a separate process on a single machine.
 It’s the only non-distributed executor which is production ready and works well in relatively small deployments.
-If Airflow is installed locally as mentioned in the prerequisites, this executor will be used.
+If Airflow is installed locally as mentioned in the prerequisites, this executor will be used. - In contrast, the

-• The CeleryKubernetsExecutor uses both, the CeleryExecutor and KubernetesExecutor (as the name already says).
+(as the name already says).
 It allows to distinguish whether a particular task should be executed on kubernetes or routed to the celery workers.
-This way users can take full advantage of horizontal auto scaling of worker pods, and to delegate computational heavy tasks to kubernetes.
+This way users can take full advantage of horizontal auto scaling of worker pods, and to delegate computational heavy tasks to kubernetes. - The additional

 Examining which executor is currently set can be done by running the following command.